 - If necessary, staff issues a public advisory to educate affected sources of the new or amended rule requirements.

-The District’s current rules can be found on the ARB’s website.
+The District’s current rules can be found by selecting the link below.

 See the District’s Rule Development page for information on rules currently under development.